 “I saw a yogi remain in the air, several feet above the ground, last night at a group meeting.” – Upendra Mohun Chowdhury

 Have you ever dreamed that you were flying?
-Many of us daydream about having superpowers.
+Many of us daydream about having superpowers and wonder, “can people levitate?”
 Maybe our collective superhero fantasy is so common because it actually has its roots in reality.
 There are dozens of confirmed accounts of impossible strength, telepathy, and other extreme abilities, including flying.
 According to many legends throughout time, human levitation is a possibility.
 If this is so, what, on a subtle energetic level, could be happening that would allow these people to experience the “impossible”?

 To gain a clearer understanding of this phenomenon, we will first examine a few cases of human levitation from around the world.
 Many well-documented instances are reported from the mystic communities of Buddhists, Yogis, and Christian Saints.
 However, there are also modern levitation events that have been witnessed by non-religious observers as well as by scientists.

 Saint Teresa of Avila

 One of the most famous mystic accounts of human levitation comes from the 1500s when a devoted Roman Catholic nun, named Teresa, received a series of spontaneous, rapturous visions.
 Eyewitnesses claim to have seen her hovering a foot and a half above the ground for nearly a half-hour.
 According to the Saint, she was not in control of these episodes, and because of this, they were a little frightening to her.

 “It seemed to me when I tried to make some resistance as if a great force beneath my feet lifted me up.
 I know of nothing with which to compare it, but it was much more violent than other spiritual visitations, and I was therefore as one ground to pieces.” – St. Teresa